kitsamho/Instagram_Scraper_Graph/README.md

 # InstagramGraph()

 This class is made up of a series of methods that take the DataFrame from InstagramScraper().
-As above, the methods below need to be called sequentially.There is no current method to chain the whole pipeline.
+The methods below need to be called sequentially.T here is no current method to chain the whole pipeline.

-`self.getFeatures(translate=False)` : creates various descriptive metrics from the data and if translate set to True, will access Google Translate API and translate posts.
+`self.getFeatures(translate=False)`: creates various descriptive metrics from the data.

+- *translate*: if True, will access the Google Translate API and identify post language.
+Due to API request limits, this may take some time depending on the volume of data.

-`self.selectData(english=True,remove_verified=True,max_posts=3,lemma=True)`:Subsets the data across various variables, filtering out non-English data, removing verified users, limiting post frequency and lemmatising any hashtags
+`self.selectData(english=True,remove_verified=True,max_posts=3,lemma=True)`:Subsets the data across various variables.

+- *english*: only include English language posts

+- *remove_verified*: removes verified Instagram users from the data set i.e brands

+- *max_posts* : set a threshold for user post frequency i.e. high volume posters

+- *lemma* : lemmatise hashtags where possible

-`selfbuildGraph(additional_stopwords=[],min_frequency=5)`: generates edges and nodes and adds them to an instance of a NetworkX graph object.
+`self.buildGraph(additional_stopwords=[],min_frequency=5)`: generates edges and nodes and adds them to an instance of a NetworkX graph object.

 - *additional_stopwords*: There are default stopwords however extra ones that are relevant to the topic scraped can be added.